HeRCLab/nocsim/doc/TCL.md

 Write a specified string either to standard output, or to the GUI console, depending on how `nocsim` is being executed.

+### `errwrite STR`

+Write a specified string either to standard error, or to the GUI console depending on how `nocsim` is being executed.
+Text displayed in the GUI console will be colored red.

+Aside from targeting either stderr or coloring the text red, this command behaves identically to conswrite.

 ### `route FROM TO` (routing behaviors only)

 Routes the flit incoming from the direction `FROM` to the direction `TO`. `TO`